 Borrowers who need help may find more options with FHA loans.
 Many times, programs are available through the FHA for borrowers hit by economic distress.

 Finding FHA-approved condos starts at home with a search on the HUD website.
 Go to the website, and take a look at FHA-approved condos in the search feature.
-Then, call a qualified real estate professional at the offices of Jeff Barchi.
+Then, call a qualified real estate agent in Orange Tree States.
 You can talk to a team member about FHA-approved condos available in your area, and soon you could be calling one “home.”